Continuum tensor network field states, path integral representations and the encoding of spatial symmetries: Introduction

-The MPS class has provided a fruitful basis for generalisations: by understanding the structure of \emph{quantum entanglement} in such states they have inspired several powerful extensions to higher dimensions and different geometries.
+The MPS class has provided a fruitful basis for generalisations: by understanding the structure of quantum entanglement in such states they have inspired several powerful extensions to higher dimensions and different geometries.
 The two most prominent examples for higher-dimensional lattice systems are the \emph{projected entangled-pair states} (PEPS) \cite{verstraete:2004a} and the \emph{multiscale entanglement renormalisation ansatz} (MERA) \cite{vidal:2006a, vidal:2007a}.
 Both of these variational classes have proved invaluable in the investigation of strongly correlated physics.
-So far, however, all of these results have been restricted to the lattice setting; the study of continuous quantum systems using these classes has traditionally proceeded by first discretising the system on the lattice and then employing them as a variational ansatz.
+So far, however, all of these results have been restricted to the lattice setting; the study of continuous quantum systems using these classes (more generally referred to as \emph{tensor networks}) has traditionally proceeded by first discretising the system on the lattice and then employing them as a variational ansatz.

 Continuum systems bring considerable difficulties when it comes to variational computations because optimisations can be dominated by UV physics at the expense of infra-red physics which ruins the estimation of observables of physical interest \cite{feynman:1987a}.
-Both of these difficulties have been addressed with the introduction of special continuum versions of the MPS and MERA classes \cite{verstraete:2010a, osborne:2010a, haegeman:2010a, haegeman:2011a}.
+Remarkably, both of these difficulties have been overcome with the introduction of special continuum versions of the MPS and MERA classes \cite{verstraete:2010a, osborne:2010a, haegeman:2010a, haegeman:2011a}.
 The cMPS class is remarkable in that it requires (in the translation-invariant case) only a finite number of variational parameters to specify, but is expected, by analogy with the discrete case, to be both efficient and complete in the sense already described.
-Further studies also indicate that cMPS and cMERA are not disrupted by the presence of UV divergences \cite{haegeman:2010a, haegeman:2011a}.
+Further studies have also established that cMPS and cMERA are not disrupted by the presence of UV divergences \cite{haegeman:2010a, haegeman:2011a}.
+Here we argue that the most natural systematic way to achieve this is to replace the tensor contraction with a path integral over some now continuous auxiliary degrees of freedom.

-The MPS and cMPS classes are restricted to one spatial dimension.
-Therefore it is natural to contemplate generalisations of the PEPS class to the continuum.
-A first step in this direction was taken in \cite{osborne:2010a}, where such a generalisation was proposed.
-Unfortunately the formulation presented there does not make symmetries manifest and, further, has no obvious relationship to the PEPS class.
+We should emphasize that the goal of this work is not a new formulation of quantum fields, but instead the construction of a manifold of quantum field states that possess natural properties.
+In particular, we wish to extend results obtained in one spatial dimensions to higher dimensions, and develop a novel toolkit (analytical and computational) for the study of strongly interacting, and highly correlated two and three dimensional quantum systems.